nish-shankar/kernel-divergence-sad/README.md

 # Kernel Divergence Score

-Official implementation of ICML 2025 paper, "[How Contaminated Is Your Benchmark?
-Measuring Dataset Leakage in Large Language Models with Kernel Divergence](https://arxiv.org/abs/2502.00678)" by Hyeong Kyu Choi*, Maxim Khanov*, Hongxin Wei, and Yixuan Li.
+An altered implementation of ICML 2025 paper, "[How Contaminated Is Your Benchmark?
+Measuring Dataset Leakage in Large Language Models with Kernel Divergence](https://arxiv.org/abs/2502.00678)" by Hyeong Kyu Choi*, Maxim Khanov*, Hongxin Wei, and Yixuan Li (with edits made by Nishith Shankar).

 ## Setup Environment
 ```